HariSekhon/GitHub-Actions-Contexts/README.md

 Dumps GitHub Actions contexts for debugging and exploring undocumented fields to be used in advanced GitHub Actions workflows.

-Uses my [GitHub-Actions](https://github.com/HariSekhon/GitHub-Actions) Reusable Workflows Library where there is much more interesting stuff.
+Uses my [GitHub-Actions Reusable Workflows Library](https://github.com/HariSekhon/GitHub-Actions) where there is much more interesting and advanced stuff.

 See Also: